 Find Your ConnectionIf you do your research, you can get some ideas about how best to contact prospects and how you might be able to warm them up for a sales conversation.
-Remember that you are calling this person out of the blue, so connecting with each prospect on a human level will help make you stand out.
+Remember that you are calling this individual out of the blue, so connecting with each prospect on a human level will help make you stand out.
 Use your research to make a personal connection.
 You may discover you share an alma mater, a previous employer or a friend.
 Maybe you attended the same industry conference or trade show, but never met.
 Social media and LinkedIN are great places to look for connections of this sort.
 You may discover a connection or common point of interest during the course of your conversation, too.
-This is why it is necessary to spend some time talking to the person during a cold call before getting to what you are selling.
+This is why it is necessary to spend a bit of time talking to the person during a cold call before getting to what you are selling.
 Just be sure not to talk so long that you don’t have time to sell.

-- How many of those calls led to appointments
+- How many of those cold calls led to appointments

 - How many of those leads converted to sales